 HAVE I GOT ALL THE INFORMATION I NEED?

 Making an offer on your first house is an exciting time, but it’s not something you should rush into.
 The more informed you are as a first-time buyer, the less likely you will run into any unforeseen obstacles or hidden costs.

 My property report covers all the key topics you need to think about before making an offer in your chosen location.

 Need further advice?

-To access step-by-step guides and checklists designed to help first-time buyers as well as save you time and money, sign up to Move iQ for free there are also a range of member rewards for you to access.
+To access Phil’s step-by-step guides and checklists designed to help first-time buyers and to save you time and money, sign up to Move iQ for FREE – there are also a range of member rewards for you to access.

 Whether you’re buying, renting, selling, moving or owning, Phil shares his